CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Authorization_Bearer.md

 ## Troubleshooting

-If you're get a 401 Unauthorized error (with message _"Missing API key"_) when using dashboard API v1, check the following to troubleshoot:
+If you get a 401 Unauthorized error (with message _"Missing API key"_) when using dashboard API v1, check the following to troubleshoot:

 1. As an example, when using your API key to retrieve the [GET /organizations](##!get-organizations) endpoint, you should see the same data as shown when navigating to [https://api.meraki.com/api/v1/organizations](https://api.meraki.com/api/v1/organizations) in your browser, using an authenticated session with the credentials that generated the API key.